hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-firewall-ipset country-nl

-The function removes ipset from system and from hestia
+This function removes ipset from system and from hestia

 *******************************************************************